technologiestiftung/giessdenkiez-de/README.md

 ## Documentation

+To setup Gieß den Kiez locally or in production, follow the development setup guide at [README_DEV.md)](./README_DEV.md).

-You can find the projects documentation in this repos [wiki](https://github.com/technologiestiftung/giessdenkiez-de/wiki).
+You can find a higher level project documentation in this repos [wiki](https://github.com/technologiestiftung/giessdenkiez-de/wiki).

 ## Contributors ✨